Doly02/ipk-proj-2/README.md

 this chapter is dedicated to testing and showing the UML diagram of the program.

 ### Implementation Description
-The program uses the pcap.h library which makes it easy to sniff packets.
-At the beginning of the program run a filter is built according to the BH form, this filter is then compiled by the pcap_compile function.
-Then the device is opened on the defined interface and the filter is applied.
-Next, the startCapture method is run, which contains a call to the pcap_loop function that sniffs packets according to the filter and then the contents are printed to the terminal using the printPacket method.
+The program uses the `pcap.h` library that is based on `libpcap` library which makes it easy to sniff packets.
+At the beginning of the program run a filter is built according to the BPF (Berkeley Packet Filter) syntax from programs arguments, this filter is then compiled by the `pcap_compile` function.
+Then the device is opened with `pcap_open_live` (and it's running in promiscuous mode) on the defined interface and the filter is applied.
+Next, the `startCapture` method is run, which contains a call to the `pcap_loop` function that sniffs packets according to the filter and then the contents are printed to the terminal using the `printPacket` method.
+[10] [11] [12]

-### UML Diagrams
+### UML Diagram
 The program run can be shown by the following program flow diagram.

 <p align="center">